 ARE PATIENTS WITH NTIS CLINICALLY HYPOTHYROID?

 It is straightforward that the usual clinical parameters of hypothyroidism are absent in patients with NTIS.
-However, these patients usually present with an acute illness and are diagnostically challenging in view of their complicated state.
-Many are sedated, febrile, have extensive edema, have sepsis or pneumonia, may have hypermetabolism associated with burns, have severe cardiac or pulmonary disease, often are intubated and unresponsive,and in general, have features that could easily mask evidence of hypothyroidism.
+Howeer, these patients usually present with an acute illness and are diagnostically challenging in view of their complicated state.
+Many are sedated, febrile, have extensive edema, have sepsis or pneumonia, may have hypermetabolism associated with burns, have severe cardiac or pulmonary disease, often are intubated and unresponsive, and in general, have features that could easily mask evidence of hypothyroidism.
 Further, the common clinical picture of hypothyroidism does not develop within 2 – 3 weeks of severe thyroid hormone deprivation, but rather requires a much longer period for expression.
+And generally these patients have low T4 levels ,not zero levels.
 General laboratory tests are also suspect.
 Thus starvation or disease-induced alterations in cholesterol, liver enzymes, TBG, CPK, and even BMR generally rule out the use of these associated markers for evidence of hypothyroidism.
 Angiotensin converting enzyme levels are low (85), as seen in hypothyroidism, while TEBG and osteocalcin levels are not altered ( 86).
 Antithrombin III levels are reduced in a septic rat model of NTIS.
 T3 supplementation returned the sepsis-induced decrease in ATIII levels toward normal (87).
 Basically, it is difficult to judge whether or not hypothyroidism is present on clinical grounds.

 MECHANISM OF THYROID HORMONE SUPPRESSION IN NTIS